Content

 Tourist accommodation managers are advised to consider these changes to ensure proper application and billing of the tourist tax, including the breakdown of applicable VAT, maintaining transparency for travelers and avoiding potential penalties.

-In Catalonia, the rate varies between 0.45 and 3.5 euros per person per day , depending on the category of accommodation and the location.
-For example, Barcelona's tourist tax , depending on the type of accommodation and its category, usually has a general community rate and a surcharge imposed by the city council.
+In Catalonia, the tourist tax varies between €0.45 and €3.50 per person per day , depending on the accommodation category and location.
+For example, the tourist tax in Barcelona , depending on the type and category of accommodation, typically includes a general regional rate plus a surcharge imposed by the city council.

 Barcelona leads the national ranking with substantial increases in the rate, which, when combined with municipal surcharges, can reach up to €15 per person per night, depending on the accommodation category.
 In the Balearic Islands, rates have also increased, with the eco-tax ranging from €1 to €6 per person per night depending on the season and the characteristics of the accommodation, being higher in high season and for luxury accommodations.